pinobatch/numism/docs/roadmap.md

 that make up a stage and displays their results.
 By the end of this sprint, I expect to fill the majority of stages 1 and 2 with coins.

-1.
+1. Make VRAM blocking exerciser
-2. Define test pattern for APU timer
+2.
-3. Make instruction timer
+3.
-4. Make mode 3 length measurer
+4. Define test pattern for APU timer
-5. Make OAM bug exerciser: fill OAM, wait for a mode, do inc/dec, read OAM.
-Repeat for modes 0, 1, 2, and 3.
+5.
 6.
-7.
+7. Make instruction timer
 8.
 9.
-10.
+10. Make OAM bug exerciser: fill OAM, wait for a mode, do inc/dec, read OAM.
+Repeat for modes 0, 1, 2, and 3.
 11.
 12.